 That being said, everyone should experience the nightly lighting ceremony if possible.
 You will not regret it and you will be left with a sense of pride for our country.

 The Black Hills is home to endless activities.
-Some of them include visiting the Crazy Horse Memorial, riding the 1880 train, going on gorgeous drives, exploring Mt Moriah Cemetery, hiking to Black Elk Peak, and discovering beautiful Spearfish Canyon.
+Some of them include visiting the Crazy Horse Memorial, riding the 1880 train, going on gorgeous drives, exploring Mt Moriah Cemetery, hiking to Black Elk Peak, and discovering the beautiful Spearfish Canyon.
 For a more comprehensive list, see our Black Hills Trip Planner page.

 - Check out the best campgrounds near Mount Rushmore.